CmndrSalamander/Wave-Function-Collapse/about.md

 permalink: /about/
 ---

+My name is Sidhant Roymoulik.
 I am a sophomore studying Computer Science at The University of Michigan.
+You can reach me at sidhant.roymoulik@gmail.com.